FailAcademy/learning/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 # What We've Learned

-* Special considerations for building out user-friendly navigation in mobile apps
+- Special considerations for building out user-friendly navigation in mobile apps
-* What navigation options are built into React Native, and what third-party options are available
+- What navigation options are built into React Native, and what third-party options are available
-* How to use a stack navigator and tab bar
+- How to use a stack navigator and tab bar
-* How to add third-party libraries and link their dependencies both automatically and manually
+- How to add third-party libraries and link font dependencies

 ---